benjessop12/palantir/readme.md

 The relative strength index is the measure of magnitude of recent price changes and evaluates the overbought or oversold conditions.
 An RSI of over 70 indicates the ticker is overbought or overvalued and primed for a trend reversal or corrective pullback.
 An RSI of 30 or below indicates oversold or undervalued condition.

+Relative Strength Index is calculated against Yahoo Finance data of a fixed time period of 90 days lookback.

 There are two stages to an RSI calculation:

 First stage:
 `100 - ( 100 / 1 + ( average_gain / average_loss))`

 The average gain or loss used in the calculation is the average percentage gain or loss during a look-back period.
 The average loss shoild only ever be a positive value and the number of elements of the valculation should always be 14 or more.
+As the time period for this calculation is fixed to 90 days, there will always be more than 14 elements of data to analyze against, unless the stock ticker has not existed for more than 14 days.

 Second stage:
 ```